For sustainable leadership in the industry of the future

 Throughout the recruitment process, the Group’s humanistic values – including respect and trust in relationships, a sense of responsibility, entrepreneurship and movement, creativity and innovation – are omnipresent.

-Among these topics of diversity, the company is particularly proud of its support for maintaining the employment of staff members with disabilities.
-Daher has an exemplary employment rate in its sector of reference (8.6% employees with disabilities as a percentage of all employees).
+Among these topics of diversity, the company is particularly proud of its support for maintaining the employment of staff members with disabilities (7,8% employees with disabilities as a percentage of all employees).

 Code of Ethics and Good Conduct